lvyongshjd/YOLO-MRC/README.md

    Due to the large size of the files, we have adopted the sharing method of Baidu Netdisk.
 The specific link is as follows：[https://pan.baidu.com/s/1y8tWlsduJO1yaWllyV-aYQ](https://pan.baidu.com/s/1mJRI5-n2SRSugyXcHvgT6A) and extraction code：sif7.

-4. If you use this dataset, please cite these papers:

-   [1] Junyan Tian, Ning Ma, Meiyuan Zou, Yong Lv*, Wenzheng Chi*, and Lining Sun.
-An Optimised Lightweight YOLO-MRC Framework for Enhanced Obstacle Detection in Service Robots[J].
-The Visual Computer.